leonfoks/coretran/README.md

 * **OSX Graphviz Installation**

   To manage my programs I use [Homebrew](http://brew.sh/).
 To install Graphviz, I simply used "brew install Graphviz"

+#### Generating the docs

+Once Ford and perhaps Graphviz are installed, simply navigate to the root coretran folder in a terminal/command prompt and type "ford Docs.md".
+This will generate html pages under the docs folder.

 Go to [Top](#top)